 OkMap Tutorial - Georeferencing a Raster Map

-OkMap tutorial for georeferencing a raster map using control points and a coordinate reference system (CRS).
+OkMap tutorial for georeferencing raster and topographic maps using control points and coordinate reference systems (CRS).

-The required parameters are the map Coordinate Reference System (CRS) and at least 3 georeferencing points with known coordinates.
+To obtain accurate results, it is necessary to know the map's Coordinate Reference System (CRS) and provide at least three control points with known coordinates.

 Recommended prerequisite